yjpictures/license-mate/README.md

 # What about client side and documentation for API?

-The documentation for all the REST API calls can be seen if you do a `GET` request `/` or you open the server URL on browser. `Flask License Manager` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.
-There are three different types of `users` one can use for different access levels - `admin`, `manager` and `client`.
+The interactive documentation for all the REST API calls can be seen if you open the server URL on a browser.
+You will be able to see all the different requests you can send including the required parameters, JSON payload schema and expected output.
+You can even test out the requests right through the browser window.

+`Flask License Manager` uses [`HTTP Basic Auth`](https://datatracker.ietf.org/doc/html/rfc7617) for authentication purposes.